jclapis/rp-pi-guide/Preparing-the-OS.md

   I suppose you could just follow them without understanding what they do, but that seems like a bad idea.
 - Not *officially* supported, so there's not nearly as much documentation to help you in case you break something.
 You'll have to head to the Rocket Pool Discord to ask for help.

-In my opinion, this configuration should only be used if you're a developer, if you want to run the absolute latest development prototypes for the clients or for Rocket Pool, or you just *really* don't like Docker.
+In my opinion, this configuration should only be used if you're a developer, if you want to run the absolute latest development prototypes for the clients or for Rocket Pool, you want to squeeze every possible iota of performance out of your Pi to have the best attestation rates, or you just *really* don't like Docker.

 If you want to use the Native configuration, move to the [Setting up Rocket Pool Natively](Native.md) page.